qualaroo/ios-sdk/README.md

 ## Usage
 ### Import
-For swift it's just `import QualarooSDKiOS`
+For Swift it's `import QualarooSDKiOS`
 For Objective-C it's `#import <QualarooSDKiOS/QualarooSDKiOS.h>`
 ### One-line-setup
 If you want SDK to work with your application after integrating SDK is to call